NexTechArchitect/NexTechArchitect/README.md

 ## Open to Opportunities

-I'm actively looking for my first full-time Web3 role — **Smart Contract Engineer**, **Full-Stack Web3 Developer**, or **Protocol Engineer**.
+I'm looking for my first full-time Web3 role — ideally somewhere I can go deep on protocol design, contribute to a real codebase, and keep pushing on both the contract and frontend sides of the stack.

-I write clean, well-tested code and understand the full stack from EVM opcodes to production frontend.
-If your team is building something serious in DeFi or Web3 infrastructure, I'd like to talk.
+I'm not looking for a place to learn the basics.
+I'm looking for a team that builds seriously and cares about getting the details right.
+If that sounds like your team, I'd genuinely like to talk.

 <div align="center">